apache/trafficcontrol/dev/README.md

 debugger for Go listens on port 6444 for connections to debug Traffic Ops.

-The login credentials for the "admin" user are the same as those for the user of the same name in CDN-in-a-Box - password is `twelve12`.
+The login credentials for the "admin" user are the same as those for the user of the same name in CDN-in-a-Box - password is `twelve`.

 ## Traffic Portal
 The current version of Traffic Portal serves using HTTPS on port 444.
 The